It is time to prepare your online store for Black Friday Cyber Monday!

 19. Researched All Your PPC Advertising Options?

 First, you want to look at all the advertising options open to you during this time, to lock down the platforms you will use as well as plan your budget.
 It is important to keep in mind that bids will increase during these days, and you need to plan for the increased spend.
-But as the saying goes: it takes money to make money, and as long as the ROIs are good, you want to scale up this shopping season.
-Here is our top list of must-use advertising options for your Black Friday Cyber Monday marketing strategy:
+But as the saying goes: it takes money to make money, and as long as the ROAS are good, you want to scale up this shopping season.
+Here is our top list of must-use advertising options for your Black Friday Cyber Monday marketing strategy, with links to help you get set up and optimized before holiday shopping starts.

 - Instagram Ads (including shoppable posts and story campaigns)